saltict/availproject.github.io/docs/operate/node/0040-rpc-node.md

 - `--rpc-external`
 - `--ws-external`
 - `--rpc-port 9944`
-- `--ws-port 9933`
+- `--ws-port 9944`
 - `--rpc-cors=all`

-These flags enable external RPC and WebSocket connections and set the default ports to 9933 for HTTP and 9944 for WebSocket (WS).
+These flags enable external RPC and WebSocket connections and set the default port to 9944 for both HTTP and WebSocket (WS).

 ## Example Startup Command